wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 which  gives $T = 20.83\;\text{sec}$.

-The simulation gives us 20.92.
+The simulation gives us 20.92 sec.
 As usual our back-of-the-envelope estimate is  a bit optimistic (because it does not capture some network behaviors), but it's close.